V-Sekai/manuals/features/native_vrm_support.md

-# V-Sekai has VRM support for Portable Humanoid Avatars
+# VRM support for Portable Humanoid Avatars

 V-Sekai has added support for VRM files, which are open source standards for sharing portable humanoid avatars between different virtual reality platforms.